 I have been blessed with working on both sides of the table.
 I had a successful PR firm and now own several online publications that are respected in various niches.
 Being on both sides as and PR professional and editor over the years I have gained great perspective on what to do and what not to do when working with editors, especially when doing content marketing, contributing articles.

 Working with over 400 contributors there are some bad patterns I can point out.
-Article marketing is becoming more popular as people strive to become influencers in specific niches.
-Let me nicely explain; it is easier to rise to stardom as an influencer and get your contributed content published if when reaching out to editors and sending them contributed content you follow some guidelines.
+Content marketing is becoming more popular as people strive to become influencers in specific niches.
+Let me nicely explain; it is easier to rise to stardom as an influencer and get your contributed content published if when reaching out to editors and sending them contributed articles you follow some guidelines.